Bale hay at 15 to 20 percent moisture (wet basis).

 We have little control over hay storage temperature, plus livestock feeders and hay processors usually need to store hay for year-round use.
 This means controlling moisture is probably your best strategy for limiting storage losses.

 Hay harvested late in the season and consumed during the winter is stored for a relatively short time at relatively low temperatures and should have minimal losses.
 Hay harvested early in the season and stored into winter will be subject to some warm temperatures before winter arrives and is likely to have greater losses.

 Expect the greatest losses with hay that’s stored through winter and into the following spring and summer.
 According to research by Oklahoma State University, losses after 12 to 18 months of storage are twice as great as losses after nine months of storage.

-Timing of baling is critical to maximize the hay’s value.
+The timing of baling is critical to maximizing the hay’s value.
 Optimum moisture for baling is between 15 to 20 percent moisture (wet basis), which is low enough to prevent mold activity.